 The Board and Audit Committee are regularly updated about changes to the regulatory environment and any particular challenges these may create.

-A restructure of the field teams in early 2020 provided a robust performance management and operating structure for agents and territory owners.
-In addition, the Group has a dedicated management team in place to manage and support its self-employed agents, while the Group’s Compliance Team monitors adherence to laws and regulations.
+We operate a robust performance management and operating structure for both our agents and our territory owners.
+Additionally, the Group has a dedicated management team in place to manage and support its self-employed agents, while the Group’s compliance team monitors adherence to laws and regulations.

-The Group’s dedicated Technology Team monitors the resilience of our IT systems on an ongoing basis to ensure that customers and their data are protected.
+The digital team monitors the resilience of our IT systems on an ongoing basis to ensure that customers and their data are protected, by running security programmes on a monthly basis, as well as tabletop exercises/”red teams” on an annual basis.

-GDPR legislation is considered as part of every digital development to ensure we embed compliance within the Group's processes.
+GDPR legislation continues to be considered as part of every digital development to ensure we embed compliance within the Group’s processes.
 Further, all staff receive training on security, data protection and compliance matters.

 The systems of internal controls deployed within the Group are designed to prevent financial loss, and improvements continue to be made in the control environment and procedures.